Recovery From a Transgender Perspective

 800-785-0495

 It’s not surprising that the transgender community disproportionately experiences anxiety, depression, and even chemical dependency.
-Trans individuals report feelings of confusion and low self-esteem, while also dealing with discrimination, misunderstanding, harassment, and exclusion.
-In order to combat the addiction epidemic and highlight Pride Month, we shine a light on recovery in the transgender community.
+Trans individuals report feelings of confusion and low self-esteem while also dealing with discrimination, misunderstanding, harassment, and exclusion.
+To combat the addiction epidemic and highlight Pride Month, we’re shining a light on recovery in the transgender community.

 The Transgender Community and Substance Abuse

-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), roughly 16 percent of the whole LGBTQ community meets the criteria for needing substance abuse treatment, compared to just eight percent of the general U.S. population.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), roughly 16% of the whole LGBTQ community meets the criteria for needing substance abuse treatment, compared to just 8% of the general U.S. population.

 Is There a Disconnect Among the Trans Community?